 • Mainstay/Ascend Hotel will open in early 2019 in Philadelphia’s Chinatown with 119 rooms, just steps from the Pennsylvania Convention Center at 917 Arch Street.

 • Element Hotel comes online in late 2019.
 The 460 room hotel features 560 square feet of meeting space, a fitness center, and breakfast and lounge area.

 • Pod Philly Hotel, Philadelphia’s first micro-hotel, comes online in 2019.
 The 11-story 100,000 square feet hotel features 252 rooms averaging 170 square feet.
 Rooms include space-efficient queen and bunk bed rooms, barn doors, built-in storage and high-tech amenities that allow guests to stream their own media.
 Hotel will have a first floor restaurant and coffee bar, and a retractable greenhouse-styled rooftop bar with panoramic views of the city, 31 South 19th Street.

-• The 13-story Centric Hotel by Hyatt, coming online in 2019, will feature 310 stylish guestrooms, 40 spacious and modern executive suites and a rooftop garden, and underground parking.
+• The 13-story Centric Hotel by Hyatt, coming online in 2019, will feature over 300 stylish guestrooms, 40 spacious and modern executive suite, meeting space, retails shops, a rooftop garden, and underground parking.
 Designed by DAS Architects, the hotel will be the first Hyatt Centric in Philadelphia at 1602-1634 Chancellor Street.

 The Hyatt at The Bellevue has rebranded the historic Philadelphia property as The Bellevue Hotel and is now part of The Unbound Collection by Hyatt portfolio.
 The Philadelphia property is the first in the Northeast region to be a part of the upper-upscale and luxury property designation.
 The Bellevue Hotel has been one of Philadelphia’s most iconic destinations since 1904 and underwent a multi-million dollar renovation in 2016.
 The property offers 172 guest rooms including 16 suites, over 30,000 square feet of flexible function space including the Rose Garden Ballroom, and the Grand Ballroom which features original lighting designed by Thomas Edison, and the celebrated marble and hand-worked iron elliptical staircase.